5T33Z0/Clover-Crate/GUI/Boot_Menu_Options.md

 ### Boot options

 You can set various boot-args in this menu.
-A prime use case example for changing boot-args on the fly is enabing `nv_disabke=1` after a macOS update to run my NVIDIA GPU in VESA mode so you have a picture and can update the NVIDIA Webdrivers to the latest versions.
+A prime use case example for changing boot-args on the fly is enabling `nv_disabke=1` after a macOS update to run my NVIDIA GPU in VESA mode so you have a picture and can update the NVIDIA Webdrivers to the latest versions.
 Because otherwise the screen won't turn on after a system update.

 ### Blocking Kexts